-The project will provide weekly free football coaching sessions for 11-19 year olds.
+The Premier League Kicks project provides weekly free football sessions for 8-17 year olds.
 These sessions will give local youngsters an opportunity to train with professional coaches, get fitter and be healthier and learn and develop new skills.
 The weekly sessions in Accrington will take place as follows;

 Martin Fearon, Community Trust Manager at Accrington Stanley said, “This is a new project we are bringing to the area of Hyndburn and one that I am confident is going to be a huge success.
 We have a great relationship with the Premier League and it is great to be able to work together to provide this opportunity for the community.

 If you are interested in attending please turn up on the night.
 There is no need to pre book but if you do want to speak to somebody prior to attending the sessions you can contact our Sport Development team on 01254 475013 or email firstname.lastname@example.org

 The vision was to build safer, stronger, more respectful communities through the development of young peoples’ potential.
 It has proven successful, working with vulnerable young people which may otherwise struggle to join in with other mainstream activities.
 The programme helps guide young people towards leading a healthier and more pro-active lifestyle, using a relaxed approach.
 By adopting this method of delivery, it ensures Kicks can be pushed out in some of the most challenging and disadvantaged areas within various communities, including those of high rates of crime and anti-social behaviour statistics.